(this section is useful for introductions, etc)

 Tony’s talks and articles combine historical analysis with an understanding of organisational development to promote a forward-thinking approach to Freemasonry, based on the evolution of our Lodge practices while retaining our fundamental meaning and purpose.

-Bro.
-Harvey was Derbyshire’s first Provincial Grand Mentor (2009 – 13), its active Provincial Junior Grand Warden (2014 – 15) and its Provincial Communication Officer (2015 – 16).
+Tony was Derbyshire’s first Provincial Grand Mentor (2009 – 13), its active Provincial Junior Grand Warden (2014) and its Provincial Communication Officer (2015 – 16).
 From 2008 to 2015 he was the Director of Communication for the very successful 2014 Derbyshire Festival in aid of the Masonic Samaritan Fund.
-He holds the rank of Past Provincial Senior Grand Warden (PPrSGW) in Derbyshire and Past Provincial Junior Grand Warden (PPrJGW) in Nottinghamshire.
-The Board of General Purposes (BGP) appointed him as the 2012 Prestonian Lecturer and in 2016 he was appointed a Past Assistant Grand Director of Ceremonies (PAGDC) in the United Grand Lodge of England (UGLE).

 He is currently Scribe E of Derbyshire Principals’ Chapter No. 8509.